A 1935 dollar bill may be a small deal to you. But if that dollar bill includes a few key markings, it may be worth more than its face value.

 If Japan invaded Hawaii and confiscated U.S. currency, the U.S. government could declare all 1935 dollar bills with a Hawaii stamp invalid for cash or to finance investment.

-While it isn’t among the most popular collector’s items, it is still auctioned for anywhere between $500 and $1000 in great condition.
+While it isn’t among the most popular vintage collector’s items, auction listings are between $500 and $1,000 in great condition.

 Over 200,000-star notes with the Hawaii stamp were produced and can bring a price of up to $2,000 in MS 63 grade in the auction market.